farukaydogan/SpringBoot-Humidity-Tracking-Web-Socket-Api/README.md

 # SpringBoot-Humidity-Tracking-Web-Socket-Api
+## This project remotely manages the irrigation system, reads soil moisture levels, and sends notifications in case of any issues.
+It determines the type of irrigation and the type of plant to be nourished, retrieves the latest communication and moisture values.
+Additionally, it employs JSON Web Tokens for authorization, allowing multiple users to access the system.

 <img width="1133" alt="Screenshot 2023-10-13 at 10 25 38" src="https://github.com/farukaydogan/ARGE-WATERING/assets/57232389/dd19c8d3-8304-4b56-9a46-4892592f516e">
 It is an API written to determine the moisture content of the crops.